 Qi Men Dun Jia (QMDJ) is a divination technique listed as one of the highly revered 3 rites (三式) in the 5 arts.

 While it has gained huge infamy throughout the decades, it is not considered as the highest level of divination in ancient imperial China.
-That honor goes the Da Liu Ren (大六壬).
+That honor goes to Da Liu Ren (大六壬).

-QMDJ is a metaphysical forecasting technique purely for strategizing military battles.
-But in modern times, practitioners have continued to advocate for business, work, social life, and almost everything else.
+QMDJ is a metaphysical forecasting technique predominantly used for strategizing military battles.
+But in modern times, practitioners have continued to advocate it for business, work, social life, and almost everything else.

 In classical writings about the art, the words 遁甲 can sometimes be written as 遯甲.
 And they seem to be often used interchangeably.
 This implies that the escaping jia can also be assumed to mean calculating jia.

 Because of the depth contained in the 4 words 奇門遁甲, authors of books writing about this divination art are unable to give it a short descriptive name that encompasses the actual meaning behind the name.
 It is therefore called a variety of names in the English speaking world such as mysterious door escaping jia, mystical gate hiding stem, strange door escape jia, etc.